qasimkhalid/SBEO/Competency Questions.md

         ```

-        * ii.
-Which sensors are installed in each office?
+        * Which sensors are installed in each office?
         ```
         SELECT ?office ?sensor
         WHERE {